Ensure your property is secure

 Cold callers and telesales

-When investing in Security Systems for your home or business, it is not advisable to deal with cold callers or telesales enquiries – you should avoid doing doorstep or telephone business.
+When investing in security systems for your home or business, ignore cold callers or telesales enquiries – you should avoid doing doorstep or telephone business.

 Many traders who call at your door are honest and genuine, however, some are not and can be extremely persuasive.